escapetothekitchen/website/_posts/2020-10-11-deviled-eggs.markdown

 ---
 <img src="/assets/images/deviled_eggs.jpg" width="200"/>

 I have a complicated relationship with deviled eggs.
 The way most people make them they are pretty meh and I don't understand why anyone likes them.
-In contrast these Deviled eggs are badass and loaded!
+In contrast these deviled eggs are badass and loaded.
+Do not bring to any event where someone else also is bringing deviled eggs because these will be  som much better than theirs that it will make them feel bad and no one wants that.

 Ingredients:

-* eggs
+* some eggs
-* mayonaise
+* some mayonnaise
-* grssfed butter
+* 1 tsp grassfed butter
-* dijon mustard
+* 1 tsp dijon mustard
-* relish
+* 2 tbsp relish
-* sweet onions
+* 1/4 of finely minced sweet onion
-* salt
+* salt to taste
-* pepper
+* pepper to taste
-* paprika
+* paprika to taste
-* vinegar
+* 1 tsp white vinegar

 Directions:
+1. Boil eggs.
+2. Peel eggs.
+3. Slice ggs in half putting the cooked yolks in a bowl and placing the whites gently into an egg dish.
+4. Add all the ingredients except the paprika together and mix well.
+5. Spoon mixture into the egg whites and sprinkle with paprika.

-They look better if you make an amount that actually fits the number of holes on the serving plate.
+Notes: They look better if you make an amount that actually fits the number of holes on the serving plate.
 I should have made 1 more egg.
 Learn from my mistake.
 Count your holes.